ardieMejia/CloudEffectGeneratorModulePublic/README.md

 ------------------------------ Important ------------------------------

-The file will upload to ./uploads.
+The image file will upload to ./uploads.
 So, at project root execute:
-# sudo chown -R www-data .
+    sudo chown -R www-data .
 If you project is under /var/www, you may execute on /var/www.